2 min read

 But it was mine.
 And I was listening.

 That’s how freedom starts.
-It’s not necessarily with bravery— it’s when you refuse to allow another lie to be told through your lungs.
-It literally starts when we refuse to breathe someone else’s falsehood.
+It’s not necessarily with bravery — it’s when you refuse to allow another person’s lie to be told through your lungs.
+It literally starts when we refuse to breathe other people’s falsehood.

-He couldn’t see that though.
-He couldn’t see that every crack was an opening— every bruise was a boundary learning its language.
+People couldn’t see that though.
+Not right away.
+They couldn’t see that every crack was an opening — another boundary learning its language.

 Ultimately, I did not lose myself.
-I only met the part of me that wouldn’t die for someone else’s comfort.
+I only met the part of me that wouldn’t disappear for the comfort of others.

 Listen.
 I am no longer the quiet before the storm.
 I’m now the woman who learned that she was the weather all along.